The mission of the Holocaust Memorial

 Speaking group

-The Holocaust Memorial welcomes the Centre Georges Devereux Which organizes, one Sunday a month, a meeting of a group of former children hidden during the Holocaust.
+The Holocaust Memorial welcomes the Centre Georges Devereux which organizes, one Sunday a month, a meeting of a group of former children hidden during the Holocaust.

-This group is led by the psychologists of the Centre Georges Devereux, with the support of the Foundation for the Memory of the Shoah.
+This speaking group is led by the psychologists of the Centre Georges Devereux, with the support of the Foundation for the Memory of the Shoah.

 Next appointments : Sundays, 12 January, 9 February, 22 March, 5 April, 24 May and 14 June 2020 at 2:00 PM to 5:00 PM (Free, without reservation)